Getting started with Microchip: PIC32MZ-DA

 ★The attribute PlatformPackage should refer to an installed PIC32 Platform Package.

-★The attribute ScreenSize should correspond to the display size of the PIC32MZ-DAG-MEB-II development board.
+★The attribute ScreenSize should correspond to the display size of the PIC32MZ-DA-MEB-II development board.

-★The attributes FormatOfBitmapResources and FormatOfStringConstants can be set to DirectAccess in case that the resources should be taken directly from flash memory.
+★The attributes ModeOfBitmapResources and ModeOfStringConstants can be set to DirectAccess in case that the resources should be taken directly from flash memory.
 By default these attributes are set to Compressed.

 ★The attribute OutputDirectory should refer to the \Application\GeneratedCode directory within your Build Environment.
 By using this template, it will be very easy to build the UI project for your target.